Wearable Collaborative Arms

 Outcomes: This robot has been used with anywhere between two and twelve limbs, for a wide range of research topics including gait generation, compliant control, mobile manipulation, reinforcement learning, and mobile perception.
 It was demonstrated at the DARPA robotics challenge, and since then at a variety of other events around the country.

-My role: I maintain this robot and use it for research in gait generation, compliant control, mobile manipulation.
+My role: I maintained this robot and used it for research in gait generation, compliant control, mobile manipulation.

 Fun facts: I like to give this robot piggyback rides by having it cling to my waist and shoulders.

 Series-Elastic Actuated Snake Robot ("SEA-Snake")

 Purpose: Series-elastic actuated snake robot (SEA-snake) is a modular snake robot composed of any number of modules arranged in a chain.
 The head typically carries a sensor package including a camera with LED lights.